Save

 TermDefinition

-Dawes Act 1887 - Law passed by Congress to divide Indian Reservations into plots of land that Native American families could own and farm.
+Dawes Act 1887 law by Congress to divide reservations into plots of land that Native American families could own and farm.

-Cowboys Ranch workers int he West who oversaw large herds of cattle and drove them to the railroads to be transported off to market.
+Cowboys Ranch workers who oversaw large herds of cattle on the open range and drove them to the railroads to be transported off to market.

-Reservation A piece of land that is reserved for a specific Native American tribe established by a treaty with the U.S. government.
+Reservation A piece of land that is designated for a specific Native American tribe to live on.

-Segregation The separation of races within a society.
+Segregation The separation of races or ethnicities within a society.

-Sharecropper A person who pays a landowner in crops to live on and farm their land.
+Sharecropper A person who pays in crops to farm land that is owned by another person.

 Poll Tax A required payment in order to register to vote.